andrewlipuma/Mech105_Algorithms/README.md

 # Mech105_Algorithms

 This page contains all of the algorithms I wrote during Mech 105 in my freshman semester of my undergraduate at Colorado State University.
-Each file contains a short description of the purpose and how each algorithm works.
+Each file contains a short description of the purpose, inputs, and outputs of the algorithm.
 The algorithms inclue:

 * Simpson is an algorithm that uses Simpson's 1/3 Rule to estimate integrals
 * falsePosition is a root finding algorithm that uses false position to find the root of a function